Food Provision and Engagement Programmes for Homeless People

 We distribute over 100,000 items of food and hot drinks every year to Scotland’s most vulnerable people.
-Homeless customers are invited into our chain of Sandwich shops to enjoy our handmade food and tasty coffee throughout the day.
+Homeless customers are invited into our chain of sandwich shops to enjoy our handmade food and tasty coffee throughout the day.
 We also open up in the evenings for a series of “Social Suppers” events.
 These include “Women’s only” nights for homeless women, and nights for refugees.
-We also run a joint venture restaurant called “Home by Maison Bleue” which is a high end restaurant that feeds homeless people every Monday afternoon as well as diners.
+We also run a joint venture restaurant called Vesta Restaurant and Bar, which opens exclusively to people experiencing homelessness every Monday afternoon for a free sit-down two-course meal.

 Nationwide Employment Programme

 Roughly 1 in 4 of Social Bite’s staff have struggled with homelessness.
 In our experience a job can be incredibly transformative.
 It gives you purpose in life.
 You are trusted with responsibilities.
 You can earn money for yourself and your family.
 You develop friendships and relationships with colleagues and customers.
 A job is something that most of us take for granted, but for homeless people it can seem like an impossible dream.
 At Social Bite we have pioneered the way for homeless people to use employment as the central means of re-integrating into society and supporting themselves.

 Every year we open up our shops on Christmas Day for homeless people to come and get a Christmas dinner and some loving company.
 Our friends at itison.com run a major fundraising campaign that helps to fund our free food provision on Christmas Day and throughout the year.
 We also give out an abundance of presents to homeless children, families and individuals at Christmas.